Style & Quality

 - Who's Who In The West

-Mort attended The Cleveland Institute Of Art studying painting and design.
+Mort attended The Cleveland Institute Of Art nights studying painting and design.
 He shed his commercial ties and concentrated on fine art and has been painting full time since 1970.
-After moving to Southern California's Orange County in 1968, he firmly established himself in the art world, living in Running Springs, Carmel, Santa Barbara and Sonoma, gaining memberships in the American Watercolor Society, the National Watercolor Society, the Society of Animal Artists, Wildlife Artists of the World, Knickerbocker Artists and the Society of Master Impressionists, as a lifetime Master member.
+After moving to Southern California's Orange County in 1968, he firmly established himself in the art world, living in Running Springs, Carmel, Santa Barbara and Sonoma and San Diego, gaining memberships in the American Watercolor Society, the National Watercolor Society, the Society of Animal Artists, Wildlife Artists of the World, Knickerbocker Artists and the Society of Master Impressionists.

 Mort's work has taken top awards in many of the exhibitions he has entered, including the American Watercolor Society, the National Watercolor, the Society of Animal Artists and the Arts For The Parks Grand Prize of $25,000 and Gold Medal.
 His work is represented in many collections including the Smithsonian Institution, National Gallery of Art, National Academy of Design, The Leigh Yawkey Woodson Museum Of Art, The Dunnegan Museum Of Art, The National World Museum Of Environmental Art, American Artist Magazine, Wildlife Art Magazine, National Parks Academy For The Arts and many private and public collections.